Open-Source-Armada/OSA-Shoggoth-Mk2/README.md

 Armour is simple char plating, can be upgraded to a players taste in expense.

-The low tech weapons and t2 components make this a mass produced ship that can me made in large numbers without breaking the bank, and is accesible to even newer players.
+The low tech weapons and t2 components make this a mass produced ship that can me made in large numbers without breaking the bank, and is accessible to even newer players.

 Maintains a solid 143 ms top speed allowing to keep up with other OSA ships, and has a good prop and fuel range.